The Ogham alphabet consists of 20 characters each named after the Gaelic word for a certain tree.

 Fáilte – Welcome in Ogham.

-The Ogham are written along a solid line either vertically or horizontally.
+The Ogham letters are written along a solid line either vertically or horizontally.

 A piece of text is started with a feather shape called an eite and ends with a reverse feather known as an eite thuathail.